 Method For Painting a Caravan Exterior

-1. First, I gave the paintwork a good wash, using sugar soap, to get as much grime and grease off as possible., then give the surface a really, really light sand (medium grade sandpaper) to the surface of the areas you wish to paint.
+- Give the paintwork a good wash, using sugar soap, to get as much grime and grease off as possible., then give the surface a really, really light sand (medium grade sandpaper) to the surface of the areas you wish to paint.

-3. We removed vent covers, handles — and any other bits and pieces that could be taken off.
-These were sprayed separately with Pinty Evolution.
+- Remove vent covers, handles — and any other bits and pieces that can be removed.
+You can spray these separately.

-4. Next, I masked off the edges of any areas that I didn’t want to paint with automotive masking tape.
+- Mask off the edges of any areas that you don't want to paint with automotive masking tape.

 This worked SO much better than trying to paint the middles and cut in the edges separately!!!